top of page

 Symbol & Archetype.
 Martin Lings

-Quaternity has given me many exquisite moments.
-But what I'm about to tell you has been one of the finest and most eloquent ones, somehow confirming something I wrote a few months ago, even if then it was just an intuition, now more or less confirmed.
+Quaternity has given me many exquisite moments, but what I am about to share stands among the most remarkable.
+It eloquently confirms something I wrote a few months ago—what was once just an intuition now feels more or less validated.

-The game in question was most atypical, not only because the application failed twice, but also because of the unusual final position of the pieces that seemed to reflect a symbolic configuration.
+The game in question was highly unusual—not only because the application malfunctioned twice, but also due to the extraordinary final positioning of the pieces, which seemed to take on a symbolic configuration.

-“However, I would not be surprised if what happens on the Quaternity board was 'only' a reflection of some real event ‘up there’ provoking, symbolically, a whole range of effects, ‘down here’”.
+“However, I would not be surprised if what happens on the Quaternity board is 'only' a reflection of some real event ‘up there’ provoking, symbolically, a whole range of effects, ‘down here’”.
 1

-There was a curious failure of the application, which occurred earlier than what can be seen in the image: the sudden appearance of a second green queen. (in J2)
+There was a curious malfunction in the application, which occurred even earlier than what is shown in the image: the sudden appearance of a second green queen in J2.

-This struck me because it had never happened before, even if it was an application error, it would seem totally unusual.
-The first idea that came to mind was that Inma was the only woman playing and also the least experienced of the four, and yet it looked like the three of us had agreed to give a simultaneous 'attack' on her army.
+This anomaly caught my attention because it had never happened before.
+Even if it was merely a technical glitch, it felt unusually significant.
+The first thought that came to mind was that Inma was the only woman playing—and also the least experienced of the four.
+Yet, somehow, the board now showed an almost orchestrated situation, where the three of us appeared to be simultaneously advancing against her army.

-For this reason, perhaps, she was getting extra help?
-I wondered, remembering what I liked to call 'the wind of Divinity' or even 'the twist of fate'.
+Perhaps, for this very reason, she was receiving extra help?
+I wondered, recalling what I like to call “the wind of Divinity”—or even “the twist of fate.”

-That ‘error’ didn't stop us from playing, and I decided to take a screenshot so I could report it to the programmers later on.
+Despite the error, we continued playing, and I decided to take a screenshot so I could report the issue to the programmers later.

-Curiously, when I took the 'picture', the cursor of my mouse (which has a circle instead of an arrow), was portrayed as a blue halo over the white pawn, which was about to get promoted.
+Curiously, when I captured the image, the cursor of my mouse—normally a circle instead of an arrow—appeared as a blue halo over the white pawn that was about to be promoted.

-Looking at the chat, I see that Carlos, who was watching the game had, like me, associated the 'magical' appearance of the second green queen with the Three Kings, as a gift 'fallen from heaven’ to Inma, the green army, who was in trouble and whose end seemed to be inexorably approaching.
+Checking the chat, I saw that Carlos, who had been watching the game, had also made a connection—like me, he associated the magical appearance of the second Green queen with the Three Kings, as if it were a gift ‘fallen from heaven’ for Inma, the Green player, who had been struggling and seemed destined for defeat.

-Sandra, who was also watching, had jokingly commented that 'the queen has a life of her own!’
+Sandra, who was also watching, jokingly remarked, “That queen has a life of her own!”

 When the 'faithful Spirit' (ar-ruh al-amin), that is, Gabriel, appeared to Mary 'in the form of a harmonious man'”.
 2